Macon Distracted Driving Accidents Lawyers

 - Your fault percentage will be deducted from the total amount awarded.
 For example, if the state decides you are 10% liable for a $50,000 case, you would receive $45,000.

 Proving the other driver’s distraction will likely be a part of your personal injury claim strategy.
 The state takes this issue, and it often leads to other problems, like unsafe driving or speeding.
 If an accident took place at night, in bad weather, or in low visibility conditions, the fault percentage will exponentially increase for the guilty party.
-To ensure liability falls where it is deserved, contact our team of driving accident lawyers today.
+To ensure liability falls where it is deserved, contact our team of Macon Distracted Driving Accidents Lawyers today.

 Contact the Team at Nelson & Smith Attorneys at Law to Start Today